jakub-g/git-resolve-conflict/README.md

 `git-resolve-conflict <strategy> <filename>`
 ===========================================================

+> Resolve merge conflict in one file, using given strategy (--ours, --theirs, --union)

 Say you have multiple git branches and you want to merge between them, and always resolve conflicts **in a particular file** with a **fixed strategy** (say `ours`).